-Hospital bed axe plan referred to panel
+Hospital bed-axe plan referred to panel

 Protesters argue having to travel to hospitals in Alnwick, Wansbeck and Cramlington would be "unfair and unjust".

+The CCG said it "awaits the final outcome of the referral" and added the in-patient beds "will remain closed" in the meantime.

-The CCG has been approached for a response, while the council said it was "aware of the correspondence but could not comment further at this stage".
+The council said it was "aware of the correspondence but could not comment further at this stage".

 A Department of Health and Social Care spokesperson confirmed Mr Hunt had made the referral to the panel "and awaits its recommendations".